How to Find out Why Your Dog Is Limping Without Going to the Vet

 - Injuries to toenails.
 Any time a toenail is injured, you need to make sure and check all of them since any long toenail can get caught in grass or weeds and become injured.
 Clean the injured toenail, and if it is bleeding wrap it up for about 15 minutes or until the bleeding stops.

 - Sore joints.
-Any joints that are sore should be massaged and wrapped up for at least 15 minutes in a warm moist cloth.
+Any joints that are sore should be massaged and wrapped up for at least 15 minutes in a wrapped ice pack.
 Some of the massage gels available help a lot but be sure to clean the gel off after you are done so that your dog does not lick it off.
 If you are not sure what kind of knee injury your dog has and you need more details on that problem you can read more about first aid for cruciate injuries.

 - Broken bones.
 If the dog has a broken long bone, the best thing you can do is keep her a quiet as possible.
 Your dog will need to get up sometimes, of course, and to help this you can apply a temporary splint with a magazine held in place by duct tape.
 This “magazine-splint” is very temporary, and should not be left on all of the time or it can cause ulcers where it rubs against the body.
 Read the section below on antibiotics.